itstrangvu/trangs/content/blog/on-design-leadership.md

 It serves two things – folks have structure to fall into and can feel progress.
 But also those who want to chill, can chill.
 When a designer asks for a promotion, I would go pull it out and say for example “To get a raise, you should first become an expert contributor to our design system.”

-Here’s an example of <a href="https://docs.google.com/spreadsheets/d/1FnpTF9kfRj9ZriQYATrLO9J0whroFMn6qGc18LdAuQY/edit?usp=sharing" target="_blank" rel="noopener noreferrer">a Product Design rubric</a>.
+Here’s an example of [a Product Design rubric](https://docs.google.com/spreadsheets/d/1FnpTF9kfRj9ZriQYATrLO9J0whroFMn6qGc18LdAuQY/edit?usp=sharing).

 ### Keep Track of Your Team’s Strengths and Weaknesses